What does Cost Per View mean?

 CPV (meaning Cost Per View) is where you pay to have video adverts played.
 The term Cost Per View has been co-opted by video advertising from its previously dodgy origins.

-The equation to work out cost per view couldn’t be simpler:
+The equation to work out the cost per view couldn’t be simpler:

 Average CPV Rate